Beautiful Assassin

 Beautiful Assassin is a historical fiction novel by Michael C. White.
-The book focuses on Lieutenant Tat'yana Levchenko, whose husband goes missing and daughter is killed, inspiring her to become a soldier.
+The book is set during World War II and focuses on the fictional Lieutenant Tat'yana Levchenko, whose husband goes missing and daughter is killed, inspiring her to become a soldier.
 After becoming a Soviet hero for killing over 300 Germans, she is wounded in battle and while recovering is asked to come to the United States at the request of First Lady Eleanor Roosevelt to promote the war effort.